 What is LIGO?

-LIGO is the world's largest gravitational wave observatory and a cutting edge physics experiment.
-Comprising two enormous laser interferometers located thousands of kilometers apart, LIGO exploits the physical properties of light and of space itself to detect and understand the origins of gravitational waves.
+LIGO stands for "Laser Interferometer Gravitational-wave Observatory".
+It is the world's largest gravitational wave observatory and a marvel of precision engineering.
+Comprising two enormous laser interferometers located 3000 kilometers apart, LIGO exploits the physical properties of light and of space itself to detect and understand the origins of gravitational waves (GW).

-Though it's called an observatory, LIGO is unlike any other observatory on Earth.
-Ask someone to draw a picture of an observatory and odds are it will look something like the photo below: a typical telescope dome on a mountain-top.
-As a gravitational wave observatory, LIGO bears no resemblance to this whatsoever, as the photo of the LIGO Livingston intererometer at right clearly illustrates.
+LIGO (and other detectors like it: Virgo, GEO, and KAGRA) is unlike any other observatory on Earth.
+Ask someone to draw a picture of an observatory and odds are they will draw a gleaming white telescope dome perched on a mountain-top, probably much that of the 200-inch Hale Telescope at Palomar Observatory seen in the photo below.
+LIGO bears no resemblance to this whatsoever, as illustrated by the aerial photo of the LIGO Livingston interferometer at right.

-First, LIGO is blind.
-Unlike optical or radio telescopes, LIGO cannot see electromagnetic radiation (e.g., visible light, radio waves, microwaves) nor does it have to because gravitational waves are not part of the electromagnetic spectrum.
-In fact, electromagnetic radiation from space is so unimportant to LIGO that it is completely isolated and sheltered from the outside world.
-LIGO cannot (nor does it need to) see anything.
-Rather, it 'feels' for invisible gravitational waves.
+LIGO is blind.
+Unlike optical or radio telescopes, LIGO does not see electromagnetic radiation (e.g., visible light, radio waves, microwaves).
+But it doesn't have to because gravitational waves are not part of the electromagnetic spectrum.
+They are a completely different phenomenon altogether (though in some cases, EM astronomers hope to see some form of light coming from GW sources, like that which occurred immediately following the binary neutron star merger detected in August 2017).
+In fact, electromagnetic radiation is so unimportant to LIGO that its detector components are completely isolated and sheltered from the outside world.